 The development of peer relationships is an essential part of a young person's social development and developing sense of identity and friends are able to visit young people at the Home.
-Friends are able to visit once contact is made with the parents of visiting young people as would be the case in a regular family home.
-The views of others resident in the Home are sought prior to friends of another resident visiting and such visitors are made aware of the expectations for behaviour and rules of the Home to ensure the visits are positive experiences.
+Friends will be able to visit once contact is made with the parents of visiting young people as would be the case in a regular family home.
+The views of others resident in the Home will be sought prior to friends of another resident visiting and such visitors will be made aware of the expectations for behaviour and rules of the Home to ensure the visits are positive experiences.

-Staff also ensure young people can regularly meet up with their friends away from the Home where appropriate and approved by the placing authority and parents.
-Such contacts are carefully supported to assess the impact of these friendships on the young person.
-The individual staff support provided to each young person throughout the day enables young people to discuss and reflect upon the challenges of maintaining relationships with friends.
+Staff will also ensure young people can regularly meet up with their friends away from the Home where appropriate and approved by the placing authority and parents.
+Such contacts will be carefully supported to assess the impact of these friendships on the young person.
+The individual staff support provided to each young person throughout the day will enable young people to discuss and reflect upon the challenges of maintaining relationships with friends.

-The Home also provides opportunities for young people to communicate privately by phone, email and social media with family and friends unless there are significant safeguarding concerns raised by them doing so.
+The Home will also provide opportunities for young people to communicate privately by phone, e-mail and social media with family and friends unless there are significant safeguarding concerns raised by them doing so.

-The Home is able to facilitate supervised or supported contacts if required and sources local overnight accommodation for family members where distance would otherwise prevent contacts occurring at the Home.
+The Home will be able to facilitate supervised or supported contacts if required and will source local overnight accommodation for family members where distance would otherwise prevent contacts occurring at the Home.
 The Home will undertake the transportation of young people to and from the family home for contact where families are unable to manage this arrangement themselves.